stevenzych/movie-analysis/README.md

 # Introduction

 For this research project, our team was tasked with aiding Microsoft's new movie studio in deciding what type of movies to make.
-We decided on four key questions designed to elucidate current trends in the film industry:
+We decided on four key questions designed to elucidate current trends in the film indFustry:
-1. **CALEB QUESTION 1**
+1. Is there a genre with low market share and high ROI that we can tap into?
 1. How does a film's runtime affect its ROI?
-1. **CALEB QUESTION 2**
+1. Can the success of a non-English language film predict its ROI?
 1. How does the length of a film's title affect its ratings?

 We were given a set of data pulled from IMDB, Box Office Mojo, Rotten Tomatoes, The Movie Database, and The Numbers, which we then worked into operable Pandas DataFrames and SQL databases in order to answer our questions.
 All in all, the following packages were used: